 Cyndi Scott has had many roles in Canada’s professional dance community.
-Currently she is the Artistic Director for the Edge School and the Director of Dance Development for the Calgary Stampede.
-With twenty- five years of experience developing dancers from their first steps to the professional level Ms. Scott brings a passion and dedication to the art.
+Currently she is the Artistic Director for the Edge School for Athletes, since 2009 and the creator of Edge Studios in 2015.
+With thirty years of experience developing dancers from their first steps to the professional level Ms. Scott brings a passion and dedication to the art.

 At the age of nineteen, while still an undergraduate at the University of Calgary, she founded Airborne Dance Studio where she was Artistic Director from 1996 – 2008.
 In that role she earned a reputation for developing dancers with strong technique and became a sought after choreographer.
 Her professional career as a dancer, teacher, adjudicator and choreographer has taken her throughout North America and Europe.

 Ms. Scott took the role of Director of Dance Development for The Young Canadians of the Calgary Stampede (2014-2016).
 Tasked with creating a diverse team of specialists who foster technical development, artistic creation, and performance excellence in dance for both singers and dancers.
 Cyndi enjoyed teaching, directing and choreographing for many events and productions for the Young Canadians and is also a proud TYC alumni.

 Cyndi Scott was selected to deliver Choreographic Design Master Class as part of the Pro Series for MOVE IT Dance Convention in London England (2018).
 Delighted her former student Tara Jean Popowich (SYTYCD Canada season 2 winner) was a headliner at the same event.